 An opportunity for children 0-5 years to get immunized by Island Health professionals.
 Available at many locations.

+December 1, 2021: Some Y programs are currently on hold due to the pandemic.
+Please check the Downtown Y website for the most up-to-date information.
 The Y offers a range of drop-in programs for toddlers, children and teens, as well as fitness facilities for adults.
 There is childminding available while you work out.
 They also run a licensed daycare program.
 Location 851 Broughton St. Victoria.

 The VWCA is a non-profit community group that offers programs for children, teens and adults.
 Current and past programs include Little Steps Preschool, Parent & Tot drop-ins, Mother Goose, Summer Camps, Music and Fun in French.
 Their larger events include Vic West Fest, the annual corn roast and monthly meetings to discuss concerns of residents.
 The Vic West Food Security Collective also offer community kitchens, potluck dinners, gardens and orchards to support food security in the community.
 Located at 521 Craigflower Rd, Victoria.

 Between their two locations, Oaklands Community Centre and the Oaklands Neighbourhood House, they offer a summer and winter farmers market, a wide arrangement of recreation and fitness programs, a 2.5-5 yr child care centre, out-of-school care, camps, youth drop-in programs, community dinners, events, and learning workshops for everyone - from newborn to 99.
-Located at 2827 Belmont Ave.
-Victoria

 The James Bay Community School Centre offers a variety of programs and services: adult recreation and continued learning, child and youth programs, early childhood programs, seniors dinners, community events, and childcare.
 Location: 140 Oswego St. Victoria.